The original resource for the cartonboard packaging industry is the European forests

 The paper and board industry does not use wood from tropical rain forests.
 This wood is not technically suitable.
 The real threat to tropical rain forests comes from land hunger.
 Every year about 12 million hectares of forest world-wide are cleared for agriculture and fuel in the less well developed parts of the world.

 The main suppliers of wood fibre for cartonboard are forests in Sweden, Finland, France, Germany and Poland.
-A recent study by IVL Swedish Environmental Research Institute reported that these forests sustainably managed.

 Is the land covered by European forests used in a sustainable way?